 - Vital statistics tables - This dataset is aggregated together so that it does not identify individuals.
 It contains data on live and still births, fertility rates, maternity statistics, death registrations and cause of death analysis by our geographical boundary.
 This data is only supplied to us by NHS Digital under strict license and data disclosure controls.

-What is the legal basis for the flow of Public Health data?
+The legal basis for the flow of Public Health data

 We have different legal responsibilities for different types of information we hold and analyse in the Public Health Information team.
 We follow Section 42(4) of the SRSA (2007) as amended by section 287 of the Health and Social Care Act (2012) and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

 Information about hospital activity is supplied to local authorities by NHS Digital.
 This contains data collected when someone is admitted to a hospital bed, attends as an inpatient, outpatient, or attends an urgent care centre.
-We have a data access agreement with NHS Digital and data are supplied in accordance with section 261 of the Health and Social Care Act 2012, and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.
-The legal basis for processing under GDPR is 9 (2)(g) and (h).
+We have a data access agreement with NHS Digital.
+Data are supplied in accordance with section 261 of the Health and Social Care Act 2012, and Regulation 3 of the Health Service (Control of Patient Information) Regulations 2002.

-How is my data kept safe and secure?
+How your data is kept safe and secure

 All the data we process and hold is kept safely and securely within our IT systems.

 We do not disclose any data to a third party who is not identified on our license agreement with NHS Digital.
 Any data requests received from a third party will only receive anonymised and aggregated data to a level that complies with the Office of National Statistics Disclosure Guidance or, we are required to do so for legal reasons.

 Opting out of Public Health datasets